sltestconfig/deployment/README.md

 3) Admin Tool - /usr/bin/sladmin - To Stop, Start, Status, File Info, Install and Remove Package.
 This is just a concept.

-**Completed Requirements for your rudimentary configuration management tool**
+**Completed 2nd challenge - configuration management tool**

 1) Bootstrapping the host
 2) You can run sladmin file-info filename to see file's content and metadata
 3) sladmin allows installing and removing Debian packages
 4) On git repo under application-installer.sh, adminstrator can define how to update the configuration and how to restart the service when relevant files or packages are updated
-5) Tool will only apply changes if git repo is updated and there is a new tag.
+5) Configuration management tool will only apply changes if git repo has a new tag.
 6) Installed Apache and PHP and configured as requested
    - http://18.215.154.152/
    - http://54.242.110.132/